India, Lanka joint military exercise to further promote synergy, interoperability: Indian Army | Law-Order

 ''Besides promoting synergy & interoperability amongst the Armed Forces, exercise further helped in cementing ties between both the nations,'' it said.

-He also visited the headquarters of the Sri Lankan Navy and interacted with its Commander Vice Admiral Nishantha Ulugetenne and other senior officers.
+Gen. Naravane visited the headquarters of the Sri Lankan Navy on Saturday and interacted with its Commander Vice Admiral Nishantha Ulugetenne and other senior officers.

 ''Views on bilateral defence partnership between both Nations were exchanged,'' the Indian Army said in a tweet.